ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 Beatsaber demo: https://youtu.be/Akps-dH0EeA

 ### Short setup video:
 I am too bad at making actual tutorials, but I did record a short video of me setting up everything.
-Its not a replacement for the tutorial bellow, but it may help you understand some of the steps better.
+It's not a replacement for the tutorial below, but it may help you understand some of the steps better.

 https://youtu.be/ncN8Vw_0DrE